donwb/quickbuild/README.md

 **basic_node_do.json**

 This is a packer.io configuration file.
 If you don't know what packer.io is, you can check it out here: http://www.packer.io .
 This file when executed with packer will create a digital ocean image(which has all the stuff needed for node) that you can use to create a droplet.
 The image is created using the above buildvm.sh file.
 Once packer has completed creating the image, you can create a droplet using that image.

+**basic_node_ec2.json**

+This is a packer.io configuration file.
+If you don't know what packer.io is, you can check it out here: http://www.packer.io .
+This file when executed with packer will create an ec2 ami image(which has all the stuff needed for node) that you can use to create a instance.
+The image is created using the above buildvm.sh file.
+Once packer has completed creating the image, you can create an instance using that image.